bool64/progress/cmd/catp/README.md

 catp prints contents of files to STDOUT or dir/file output, while printing current progress status to STDERR.
 It can decompress data from .gz and .zst files.
+Use dash (-) as PATH to read STDIN.

 Usage of catp:
 catp [OPTIONS] PATH ...